Arctic Shipping Electronic Commercial Clearances Pilot Program

-The information you provide in this document is collected under the authority of the Customs Act for the purpose of assessing eligibility for, and if approved to participate in the ASECC Pilot Program.
+The information you provide in this document is collected under the authority of the Customs Act for the purpose of assessing your eligibility, and if approved, for participating in the ASECC Pilot Program.
 The information may be disclosed to other government departments or agencies to conduct applicable checks and verifications to determine eligibility and continued eligibility in the ASECC Pilot Program.
 Refusal to provide any information may impact eligibility in the ASECC Pilot Program.
-Individuals have the right to access and to make corrections of their personal information under the Privacy Act.*
+Individuals have the right to access and to make corrections of their personal information under the Privacy Act.

 In addition to completing the ASECC Application form below, please provide a brief business profile of your company.
 In the profile include information such as, company overview, business activities, country of ownership, information on the company fleet and charter vessels, management directory and a short history of the company.

 3. Legal Company Name or Legal Business Name